I LOVE to see the Temple.

 April 20, 2013: I went on my first proxy Baptism trip to the Seattle Temple just shy of a month after my own baptism.
 It was that day when I started my father’s work and my forgiveness of him.

 October 19, 2013: I spent my first birthday after my baptism, performing proxy baptisms for my family in the Salt Lake City Temple.
-Afterwards, I enjoyed a wonderful lunch with the first and only Priesthood Holder who ever asked me out on a date.
+Afterwards, I enjoyed a wonderful lunch with a friend.
 They served spaghetti at the Salt Lake Temple cafeteria.
 That’s something you don’t forget.
 Fortunately, since I was not yet endowed I was in my street clothes, not a white Temple dress.
-That was the last date Hyrum and I had, but we remain friends and he has since developed a friendship with my husband.

 May 13, 2014: I received my Endowments at the Seattle Temple, with 3 friends from 2 different Wards.
 Later that year, I went through Mt.
 Timpanogos Temple with one of my Sister Missionaries for the proxy Endowments of both my grandmothers.